Tax Haven Meaning

 #1 – Extremely Low Tax Rates

-Tax havens offer or impose negligible taxes for earnings made under their jurisdiction; this may vary with different countries.
+It offers or imposes negligible taxes for earnings made under their jurisdiction; this may vary with different countries.
 However, a nominal charge is levied against the services they offered.

 #2 – Secrecy of Information